A powerful speech will stay with you forever. Here we bring together videos and quotes from some of the most famous speeches by women.

 Wangari was awarded the Nobel Peace Prize in 2004.
 She said in her acceptance speech: “I came to understand that when the environment is destroyed, plundered, or mismanaged, we undermine our quality of life and that of our future generations.
 Tree planting became a natural choice to address some of the initial basic needs identified by women.
 Also, tree planting is simple, attainable, and guarantees quick, successful results within a reasonable amount of time.
 These are all important to sustain interest and commitment.
 So together we planted over 30 million trees that provide fuel, food, shelter, and income to support children and education and household needs.
 The activity also creates employment and improves soils and watersheds.”

 Greta Thunberg – ‘Your house is on fire!’

-15 year old Greta Thunberg’s lonely and individual protest against climate crisis has become an international movement of school strikes for the climate.
-When she could find no-one else to join her in her ‘school strike’ protest outside the Swedish parliament, she went ahead and did it alone, for 3 weeks from August 2018 up to the Swedish elections and then after that on Fridays.
-Gradually the strike gained publicity on social media and the idea spread viraly.
+15-year-old Greta Thunberg’s lonely and individual protest against climate crisis has become an international movement of school strikes for the climate.
+When she could find no one else to join her in her ‘school strike’ protest outside the Swedish parliament, she went ahead and did it alone, for 3 weeks from August 2018 up to the Swedish elections and then after that on Fridays.
+Gradually the strike gained publicity on social media and the idea spread virally.
 In March and May 2019 1.4 million children in 112 countries took part in school strikes for the climate.